NileiPan77/Texture_Detail_SR/README.md

 The main idea of this algorithm is to transfer fine details like pores and wrinkles from a high resolution texture to a noisy scanned texture.

-To achieve this, I used Fourier transform and converted image to frequency domain for easier transfer process.
-Then I used Butterworth filter for both high pass and low pass filtering, as it is often referred to as a **maximally flat magnitude filter** and thus provide a smooth transition around the cutoff frequency while behave ripple-less.
+To achieve this, Fourier transform is used to convert image to frequency domain for easier transfer process.
+Butterworth filter for both high pass and low pass filtering is applied, as it is often referred to as a **maximally flat magnitude filter** and thus provide a smooth transition around the cutoff frequency while behave ripple-less.

 Finally, apply high pass filter to the high-res texture to extract the small details (rapid changes), low pass filter to the low-res texture to extract the shape and large features of input texture (gradual changes).